Farnese Hercules: Later copies

 After rediscovery of the Farnese Hercules, copies appeared in sixteenth and eighteenth-century gardens throughout Europe.
 During construction of the Alameda de Hercules (1574) in Seville, the oldest public garden preserved in Europe, at its entrance were installed two columns from a Roman temple, elements of a building still preserved in the Mármoles, an unquestionable sign of admiration for the Roman archaeological sites.
 On them were placed two sculptures by Diego de Pesquera, in 1574, recognizing Hercules as founder of the city, and Julius Caesar, restorer of Híspalis.
 The first was a copy of the Farnese Hercules, nearly the monumental size of the original.
 At Wilhelmshöhe, near Kassel, a colossal version 8.5 m high produced by Johann Jacob Anthoni, 1713–1717, has become a symbol for the city.

 André Le Nôtre placed a full-size gilded version against the skyline at the far end of the main vista at Vaux-le-Vicomte.
 At the Palace of Versailles is a copy by Jean Cornu (1684–86).
-In Scotland a rare copy in lead, from the first half of the eighteenth century, is sited incongruously in the central Highlands, overlooking the recently restored Hercules Garden in the grounds of Blair Castle.
-Wealthy collectors were able to afford any one of numerous bronze replicas, created in various sizes for table-top display.
+In Scotland a copy made in lead in 1743 by John Cheere is sited incongruously in the central Highlands, overlooking the recently restored Hercules Garden in the grounds of Blair Castle.
+A further early eighteenth-century lead copy can be found in England, at the Quarry in Shrewsbury.
+Wealthy collectors were able to afford any one of numerous bronze replicas, created in various sizes for free-standing or table-top display.

 The statue is shown in the 1954 film Journey to Italy along with the Farnese Bull.

-A replica, titled Herakles in Ithaca, was erected in 1989 on the campus of Cornell University in Ithaca, NY.
+A replica, titled Herakles in Ithaka I, was erected in 1989 on the campus of Cornell University in Ithaca, NY.
 The statue was a gift from its sculptor, Jason Seley, a professor of fine arts.
 Seley created the sculpture in 1981 out of chrome automobile bumpers.

 The statue has inspired artists such as Jeff Koons and Matthew Darbyshire to create their own versions in plaster and polystyrene, respectively.
 Their use of white materials to re-create the sculpture has been interpreted by classicist Aimee Hinds as a perpetuation of colourism in classical art.

 A copy of the sculpture is among the ten statues adorning the front yard of the Schlossgarten in Karlsruhe, Germany.